capnmav77/dbmsProjectProto/README.md

 ## License

-Information about the project's license and any usage restrictions.
+Information about the project's license and any usage restrictions. --> s